nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### Added

-- new `config.source` parameter `defaults.service` for simplifying configuration if the standard nanoStream Cloud is used
+- new `config.source` parameter `defaults.service` htmlFor simplifying configuration if the standard nanoStream Cloud is used

 ### Improved